munificent/game-programming-patterns/book/dirty-flag.markdown

 ## Sample Code

-Let's assume we've met the surprisingly long list of requirements and see how the pattern looks in code.
-As I mentioned before, the actual math behind transform matrices is beyond the humble aims of this book, so I'll just encapsulate that in a class whose implementation you can presume exists somewhere out in the ether:
+Let's assume we've met the surprisingly long list of requirements, and see how the pattern looks in code.
+As I mentioned before, the actual math behind transform matrices is beyond the humble aims of this book, so I'll just encapsulate that in a class whose implementation you can presume exists somewhere out in the æther:

 ^code transform

 The only operation we need here is `combine()` so that we can get an object's world transform by combining all of the local transforms along its parent chain.
-It also has a method to get an "origin" transform: basically an identity matrix that means no translation, rotation, or scaling at all.
+It also has a method to get an "origin" transform -- basically an identity matrix that means no translation, rotation, or scaling at all.

 Next, we'll sketch out the class for an object in the scene graph.
-This is the bare minimum its needs *before* applying this pattern:
+This is the bare minimum we need *before* applying this pattern:

 ^code graph-node

 Each node has a local transform which describes where it is relative to its parent.
-It has a mesh which is the actual graphic object that's used to render it.
+It has a mesh which is the actual graphic for the object.
 (We'll allow `_mesh` to be `NULL` too to handle non-visual nodes that are used just to group their children.)
 Finally, each node has a possibly empty collection of child nodes.

-With this, a "scene graph" object is really just a single root `GraphNode` object whose children (and grandchildren, etc.) are all of the objects in the world:
+With this, a "scene graph" is really just a single root `GraphNode` whose children (and grandchildren, etc.) are all of the objects in the world:

 ^code scene-graph

-In order to render a scene graph, all we need to do is traverse that tree of nodes starting at the root and call this function for each node's mesh with its correct world transform:
+In order to render a scene graph, all we need to do is traverse that tree of nodes starting at the root and call the following function for each node's mesh with the right world transform:

 ^code render